Stainless steel is one of the most produced materials on Earth.

-From cutlery and kitchen utensils and water bottles to surgical equipment, building infrastructure and reactor tanks, stainless steel is a remarkable, worldwide phenomenon.
+From cutlery, kitchen utensils and water bottles to surgical equipment, building infrastructure and reactor tanks, stainless steel is a remarkable, incredibly useful material.

 As stainless steel has quite heavy industrial uses, you might automatically assume it’s not very environmentally friendly.
 You may be surprised.
-To judge the environmental credentials of stainless steel we need to know how it’s made, what it’s made from and the impact it has at the end of its life.
+To judge the stainless steel environmental impact we need to know how it’s made, what it’s made from and the impact it has at the end of its life.

-Let’s get straight it and by the end of this post you’ll be much better informed on whether stainless steel is environmentally friendly or not.
+Let’s get straight in and by the end of this post you’ll be much better informed on whether stainless steel is sustainable or not.

 The result is an extremely strong, corrosion resistant, non-reactive, durable, recyclable hybrid metal.